 ‡ vapour measurements only

 Although ADN specifies that the “gas/air mixture shall be returned to shore through a gas recovery or compensation pipe during loading operations”, the assumption was made that the emissions could in part exist as aerosol, and therefore a validated exposure monitoring system was adopted that could sample vapour and aerosol simultaneously.
 The measurement results however indicated that aerosol levels were so low as to be not-quantifiable with this system.

+The main class of constituents of HFOs relevant to CMR effects are the aromatics.
+Concawe report 7/12 indicated a total aromatics content of 42.4% for a typical HFO component (Appendix 4 of CONCAWE, 2012b).
+It is generally not possible or meaningful to fully speciate this fraction at the molecular level, but it has become customary in health and environmental studies to characterise the aromatics fraction on the basis of analysis of a series of marker PAHs, such as the list proposed by the US Environmental Protection Agency or a slightly different list often used in Germany (Grimmer et al. 1997).
+Although these marker PAHs are not necessarily ideal representatives since the exact chemical composition of the aromatics fraction is not known, they can be reliably assessed and quantified using standard methods and will not only be relatively abundant due to their thermodynamic stability, but also have boiling points comparable to their alkylated congeners.

+The levels of individual marker PAHs in the bulk product (see Table 9) in this study were in the same range as the levels reported in the dermal exposure study for 8 samples of heavy fuel oil or HFO blending components (Table 2 in Christopher et al, 2011), indicating that the surveyed loading operations can be considered representative of HFOs in commerce.

 Benzo[a]pyrene poses the greatest toxicological hazard and has been listed has an IARC group 1 carcinogen that is capable of causing cancer in laboratory animals and humans.
 Benzo[a]pyrene vapour or aerosol was not quantified in a single personal or area measurement on-board or off board the barges, with the limit of quantitation generally below the German acceptance level of 70 ng/m3.
 In addition, benzo[a]pyrene vapour or aerosols levels were not found in any of the areas samples collected near the exhaust vents.
 Taken together, these data indicate that there is a negligible release and exposure to benzo[a]pyrene during the HFO barge loading operations.
 Likewise, aerosol transport to residential off-site locations beyond the terminal fence line was also judged to be doubtful.